ayoo2452/DH110/README.md

 ### Usability Testing - Pilot

 The usability testing was guided largely by the resources supplied by Professor Cho.
 Most questions use the template questions provided in class, with specifications made to tailor the form to my specific app (MyLA311).
 The participant responded to all survey questions via Google Forms, and entered their information using the provided laptop computer.

-The form itself was comprised of the following sections

-- Introduction (to the test + what we're doing)
-- Informed consent
-- Background questions (purely on their experience with the app, no personal questions here)
-- Pre-test questions
-- Three tasks (to complete on the MyLA311 app, not within the survey)
-- Post-test questionnaire
-- SUS questions
-- Product satisfaction questions
-- Demographics

-Additinoally, participant was asked to accomplish 3 main tasks via the MyLA311 app:
+In addition to the online survey, the participant was asked to complete a few tasks in the existing MyLA311 app.

-1.
-2.
-3.

 Throughout the three tasks, I asked the participant to articulate aloud some of their thoughts to better understand their process and justifications for their navigation.
 Both these tasks and the rest of the questions in the survey served to measure the user's ease of use.

 View the pilot usability testing here

 > *********************Note: Only UCLA email addresses will be able to access the file.*********************
 >

-## User Research [A3]
+## 🔹 User Research [A3]

 5) User research [contextual inquiry, assignment03]:

 Summary text and image, link to your assignment folder

-## Representative Data Files (Audio Recording + Transcript)
+### Representative Data Files (Audio Recording + Transcript)

 | Participant | Audio Recording | Transcript |
 | --- | --- | --- |